shinseung428/simGAN_NYU_Hand/README.md

 -NYU hand dataset is preprocessed(e.g. background removed)
 -Image size set to 128x128
 -Buffer/Batch size was reduced due to memory issues
--May have to change the size of the discriminator network since the input image size is reduced
+-Changed the size of the refiner/discriminator network

 ##Results